 Though we are based at the largest worksite in western Massachusetts, the University of Massachusetts/Amherst, we also provide workplace and community education programs throughout the Commonwealth.
 Our off-campus programs and services include a diverse array of classes, workshops, workplace needs assessments, grant writing and research services to employers, unions, communities, organizations and institutions who are interested in upgrading the skills of their employees or members.
 Here is information and links to some of our current off-campus programs:

 Southern Hilltowns Adult Education Center (SHAEC)

-For more information on the ECE Learn at Work Program please contact the Programs Co-Coordinators: Dr. Elizabeth A. Gilbert or Sharon Feeney
+For more information on the Early Childhood Educator Program at Labor/Management Workplace Education, please contact the Early Education Program Director, Dr. Elizabeth A. Gilbert: email@example.com or at 413-687-1213.

 Community Works is a 6‐week adult workforce training program offered in Springfield and Holyoke to prepare qualified applicants for an apprenticeship in the building trades ‐ the pathway to a rewarding career in construction.
 Through Career Readiness and Occupational Skills Training, with classroom and hands‐on learning experiences, Community Works will provide you with the knowledge and skills you need to apply for and enter into a state‐registered Building Trades apprenticeship program You will also receive coordinated case management and placement services to help you achieve your career goals.
-For more information about Community Works, continue reading here...
+Learn more about Community Works.

 Community Works was recently featured on Masslive.com.
 Click here to read the article